Tulip-Dev/tulip/doc/user/tutorial_beginner.rst

 Since node positions are choose randomly upon generation, the layout is tangled and not really clear.

 * To improve it, we can apply a *Layout algorithm*.
 In the Algorithm window, select *Layout → Force directed → GEM (Frick)*.
-A new position for each node will be computed in order to obtain a better layout:
+A new position for each node will be computed in order to get a better layout:

 .. image:: _images/tutorial_beginner-graph_untangled.png
      :width: 600

 Some *layout* algorithms can only be applied to graphs belonging to a specific graph class.
-For instance, the *Bubble Tree* algorithm can only be applied on a tree.
-Do not hesitate to experiment in order to find the perfect layout for your application.
+For instance, the *Mixed Model* algorithm can only be applied to a simple graph.
+The *Tree layout* algorithms are dedicated to trees but most of them can be applied to graph of any type (using a spanning tree of the graph); so do not hesitate to experiment in order to find the perfect layout for your data.

-There is many algorithms for testing, coloring, resizing... more informations on them can be find in :ref:`the Algorithm section <algo>`.
+There are many algorithms for testing, coloring, resizing... more information on them can be find in :ref:`the Algorithm section <algo>`.

 .. |icon_import| image:: ../../plugins/perspective/GraphPerspective/resources/icons/32/document-import.png